 If You Win

-- β Decision is binding on UHC (they cannot appeal)
+- Decision is binding on UHC (they cannot appeal)

-- β If you've already paid, UHC must reimburse you
+- If you've already paid, UHC must reimburse you

 If You Lose

-- File complaint with state Department of Insurance
+- File complaint with state DOI

-- For ERISA plans: consider federal lawsuit (consult attorney)
+- ERISA plans: consider federal lawsuit

-- For Medicare Advantage: appeal to next level (ALJ hearing)
+- Medicare Advantage: appeal to ALJ hearing

 Tips for Winning External Review